kistolbov/make-your-own-parser/README.md

 # Make Your Own Parser

-This project is a set of parsers that you can use both for yourself and for other needs.
+This project is a HeadHunter parser that you can use both for yourself and for other needs.
-Here I decided to collect my parsers that I wrote before.

 ## Description